factorhouse/kpow-helm-charts/README.md

 ##### Quotation #####

-Some fields require quoting of characters within the value-string when using --set env.XXX to pass configuration .
+Some fields require quoting of characters within the value-string when using --set env.XXX to pass configuration.

 This particularly applies to commas, integers, and quotation marks (see examples below).